 Emerging pathogens often arise from a host shift event - where a pathogen jumps into and establishes in a novel host species.
-Species vary in their susceptibility to pathogens, but little is known about the factors underlying this variation, and whether differences between clades are due to the same or different factors [1, 2].
-Understanding this is critical for determining which hosts pathogens are likely to jump between, and the harm they cause to their hosts.
+Species vary in their susceptibility to pathogens, but little is known about the factors underlying these differences, and whether differences between clades are due to the same or different factors [1, 2].
+Understanding this critical for determining which hosts pathogens are likely to jump between, and the harm they cause to their hosts.
 The host phylogeny has been shown to be an important determinant of host shifts in a range of systems [3-8] as well as being important for understanding how pathogen virulence may change when a pathogen finds itself in a new host [9, 10].
 For example, virulence tends to increase, and onward transmission and pathogen load decrease, with greater evolutionary distance between donor and recipient hosts [10-12].
-In addition,
+In addition, clades of closely related species tend to have similar levels of susceptibility independent from their distance to the pathogens natural host [4, 9].